natverse/nat/README.md

 * http://www.r-project.org

 3D visualisation is provided by the rgl package based on OpenGL.
-On MacOSX you must have a copy of Xquartz, the X11 window manager installed.
-This is no longer a default install since MacOSX 10.8, but the OS should offer to it install it for you if something tries to use it.
-Altervatively you can get it directly from https://xquartz.macosforge.org/landing/
+On Mac OS X you must have a copy of XQuartz, the X11 window manager, installed.
+This is no longer a default install since Mac OS X 10.8, but the OS should offer to it install it for you if something tries to use it.
+Alternatively you can get it directly from https://xquartz.macosforge.org/landing/

 If you want to apply non-rigid registrations calculated by the Computational Morphometry Toolkit (CMTK) you will need to install that separately – see section *External Dependencies* below.